 Andrew Trevorrow wrote the cross-platform GUI code using wxWidgets.
 Much thanks to Julian Smart and all the other wxWidgets developers.

-Golly's scripting capabilities were inspired by the generosity and efforts of Eugene Langvagen (author of PLife), Larry Wall (creator of Perl) and Guido van Rossum (creator of Python).
+Golly's scripting capabilities are thanks to the generosity and efforts of Eugene Langvagen (author of PLife), Guido van Rossum (creator of Python), and Roberto Ierusalimschy and all the other Lua developers.

-Various code improvements have been contributed by Dave Greene, Jason Summers, Maks Verver and Robert Munafo.
+Various code improvements have been contributed by Dave Greene, Jason Summers, Maks Verver, Robert Munafo and Chris Rowett.

 The beta testers

-Thanks to all the bug hunters for their reports and suggestions, especially Dave Greene, Gabriel Nivasch, Dean Hickerson, Brice Due, David Eppstein, Tony Smith, Alan Hensel, Dennis Langdeau, Bill Gosper.
+Thanks to all the bug hunters for their reports and suggestions, especially Dave Greene, Gabriel Nivasch, Dean Hickerson, Brice Due, David Eppstein, Tony Smith, Alan Hensel, Dennis Langdeau, Bill Gosper, Mark Jeronimus and Eric Goldstein.

 Dave Greene and Alan Hensel helped put together the pattern collection.
-Thanks to everybody who allowed us to distribute their fantastic patterns, especially Nick Gotts, Gabriel Nivasch, David Eppstein, Jason Summers, Stephen Morley, Dean Hickerson, Brice Due, William R. Buckley, David Moore, Mark Owen, Tim Hutton, Renato Nobili and Adam P. Goucher.
+Thanks to everybody who allowed us to distribute their fantastic patterns, especially Nick Gotts, Gabriel Nivasch, David Eppstein, Jason Summers, Stephen Morley, Dean Hickerson, Brice Due, William R. Buckley, David Moore, Mark Owen, Tim Hutton, Renato Nobili, Adam P. Goucher and David Bell.

 Thanks to Stephen Silver for compiling the wonderful Life Lexicon.